Dung040125/Global-Retail-Analysis-Power-BI-Superstore-/README.md

 *   **Format:** Typically Excel (`.xlsx`) or CSV (`.csv`) files.

 📊 **Data Structure & Relationships**
-The Superstore dataset consists of structured tables.
-For this analysis, a relational data model was built in Power BI to connect the `Orders`, `People`, and `Returns` tables, enabling comprehensive analysis.
-Key relationships were established primarily using `Order ID` (to link `Orders` and `Returns`) and `Region` (to potentially link sales data with personnel).
+The data model consists of three tables: the `Orders` fact table, and two dimension tables, `Returns` and `People`.

 ---